-During 2000/2001 a data enhancement project has been undertaken to enhance the level of asset information stored in UnitedNetworks Geographic Information System (GIS).
-The primary drivers for this project were to be able to provide a reliable source of data for the regulatory valuation (ODV) and to significantly improve UnitedNetworks asset analysis capabilities.
-In the short term it is UnitedNetworks intention to continue this enhancement process, in particular with the installation/development of a computerised maintenance management system (MMS).
-Initially the integration of the GIS and MMS systems will be via a manual and paper based process, but the intention is to transition towards electronic integration if this proves to be technically and economically feasible.
+During 2001 a GIS data enhancement project was undertaken to enhance the level of asset information stored in the GIS.
+The primary driver of this project was to be able to provide a reliable source of data for the regulatory valuation (ODV), but a number of other business processes and systems have benefited from this.
+In particular, data from the enhancement project was used to create a single asset database/register for all of UnitedNetworks electrical assets, which is located within a computerised maintenance management system (MMS).

+The commonality of information between the GIS and Maximo means that the two systems are closely linked and processes are in place to track exceptions.
+The integration of these two systems from this point forward will initially be manual and paper based, however the intention is to move to electronic integration if this proves to be technically and economically feasible.

-UnitedNetworks needs both GIS and MMS systems in order to clearly understand the state of its assets.
-The GIS holds geospatial information and demonstrates what the network looks like today.
-The MMS holds asset history and provides linkages to other asset related systems.
-By utilising the features and functionality of both systems UnitedNetworks planners and managers will in the future have ready access to the tools and data required for effective decision making.
+UnitedNetworks requires both of these systems in order to have a complete picture of the state of it's electrical asset.
+The GIS gives the geospatial information and can demonstrate what the network looks like today, the MMS is required to provide the asset history as well as to link with other asset related systems.

+By utilising the features and functionality of both systems UnitedNetworks planners and managers will have ready access to the tools and data required for effective decision-making.